CASW Represents Canadian Professional Social Workers

 CASW exists so that the social work profession is respected as a unique, diverse, and credible profession, in Canada and Internationally.

-1. There is a clear understanding of the profession of social work in Canada.
+- CASW is committed to promoting a clear understanding of the scope of practice for social workers in Canada.

-3. Social workers have access to a broad base of information and tools to enhance:
+- CASW is committed to Social Workers having access to a broad base of information and tools enhancing:

 On a national level, CASW has adopted a pro-active approach to issues pertinent to social policy/social work.
 It produces and distributes timely information for its members, and special projects are initiated and sponsored.